drop-games/eb-docs/docs/Blockchain.md

 ## Liqidity

 **Liquidity** is a necessary part of any healthy token economy.
 We're distributing **800,000 $SPR** during the public sale, which will be the first time $SPR will be available on the open market.
 Initial token sale is sensitive process that is going to have long term implications, so we have to make sure we'll do it the right way.
 The two current options in play are **Tokemak** and **Balancer Liquidity Bootstrapping Pool**.
-Both options allow for smooth price discovery, have reasonable capital reqirements, no explicit smart contract risk, and solid UX.
+Both options allow for smooth price discovery, have reasonable capital requirements, no explicit smart contract risk, and solid UX.

 ## Staking